kristoff-it/superhtml/README.md

 # SuperHTML
-HTML Language Server and Templating Language Library
+HTML Linter, Formatter, LSP, and Templating Language Library

-## HTML Language Server
+## SuperHTML CLI Tool
 The SuperHTML CLI Tool offers **validation** and **autoformatting** features for HTML files.

 The tool can be used either directly (for example by running it on save), or through a LSP client implementation.